-The group was comprised of Navy SEALs, Marine Recons, Air Force Special Operations soldiers, and Army Special Forces operatives [source].
+The group was comprised of Navy SEALs, Marine Recons, Air Force Special Operations soldiers, and Army Green Berets [source].
 The force was above top secret – operatives swore to secrecy for over 20 years.
 This sadly meant that families of MACV-SOG members were not informed if their loved ones were killed in action [source].

-As the unit matured and the Vietnam war progressed, the MACV-SOG split into regional commands:
+As the unit matured and the Vietnam war progressed, MACV-SOG split into regional commands:

 - Command and Control North (based in Da Nang) – operated in Southern Laos and Northern Cambodia